How to cast data types in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application, turning your description into a finished product.
+The Agent handles the rest—writing the code, testing for errors, and deploying your app.
 Start building with Replit.